Parallel Programming Contest at CESGA

 In 2018 the Spanish Parallel Programming Contest will run in systems of the CESGA.

-The contest is in September, coinciding with the Jornadas Sarteco.
+The contest will run one day between 12 and 14 of September 2018, coinciding with the Jornadas Sarteco in Teruel.
 Non official, non on-site participation (exhibition) is also allowed.

 The participation rules can be found at the webside of the Spanish Parallel Programming Contest.